 Come Correct or Don’t Come at All

 It’s important to understand that once your message is uncovered that is who you are.
 There’s no putting the toothpaste back in the tube.
-I can probably count on one hand the number startups that successfully rebranded after using flawed messaging with their launch.
+I can probably count on one hand the number of startups that successfully rebranded after using flawed messaging with their launch.

 Finding messaging early on that resonates with customers, members the media, and your industry as a whole isn’t easy.
-To help, it’s become a popular to mark yourself as the “Uber for X”.
+To help, it’s become popular to mark yourself as the “Uber for X”.
 While these analogies can be useful in the very early days, they don’t really convey the uniqueness of your offering.
 And in the startup world ambiguity is a voracious drain on resources.

 This type of comparison can also belittle the value of your company as you scale.
 For messaging a good starting place is getting your current offering into a single line descriptor.
-In the marketing world we like to call this a Customer Value Proposition (CVP).
+In the marketing world, we like to call this a Customer Value Proposition (CVP).
 The CVP is exactly what its name implies: